oxo42/tootsie_warmer/README.md

 ![Home Assistant Device](images/hass-device.png)

 It has attributes of `duration` and `remaining` showing how long is left.
 These fit really well with the [Lovelace Timer Bar Card](https://github.com/rianadon/timer-bar-card).
+There is a weird thing with the timer bar card that it loses between 5 and 10 seconds due to how it works out time remaining.
+I might fix this in #1.

 ![Timer with attributes](images/timer_attrs.png)